Search This Blog

 34. I know I’m Losing You by Rod Stewart 1971

-At a youth camp in 1975 I performed two songs.
-The first “All The Young Dudes” I’ve already mentioned .
-The other song we mimed to was I know I’m Losing You by Rod Stewart of his Every Picture tells a Story album.
-A great album full of top songs this just being one of them but in a way it was my introduction to soul music
+At a youth camp in 1975, I performed two songs.
+Well, I mimed to two songs.
+A kinda fake band called Flashcoe.
+Why play the song ourselves when the record sounds so much better?
+The first was “All The Young Dudes” The other song we mimed to was "I Know I’m Losing You" by Rod Stewart off his Every Picture Tells a Story album.
+A great album full of top songs this just being one of them but in a way, it was my introduction to soul music.
+Deep cuts if you could call it that.

 While I was there I went clubbing with my cousin and one of those places was the Blackpool Mecca.
 So I got my introduction to Northern Soul watching guys throw talcum powder on the floor and do high kicks or swivel in circles.
 Amazing stuff!
-Then there was the records they played which were familiar and different, a cross between soul and Motown featuring artists I’d never heard of.
+Then there were the records they played which were familiar and different, a cross between soul and Motown featuring artists I’d never heard of.

 For a while there Rod was the coolest pop star out there.
 Then he made an Atlantic Crossing, met Britt and that was that.
-However I saw him 83 and it was one of the best concerts I’d ever been to.
+However, I saw him 83 and it was one of the best concerts I’d ever been to.

 Monday, October 4, 2010